eduardoledo/GenericAdminBundle/README.md

 ```

 ### Next step
-If evrething went as planned you can now test the GenericBundleAdmin at `http://your_server_url/admin`.
+If everything went as planned you can now test the GenericBundleAdmin at `http://your_server_url/admin`.

 Enjoy